david-fisher/320-S21-Track1/apache_server/shibd/README.md

 # Configuring Shibboleth

-These files should be received from the identity provider (IdP), and should be put in /etc/shibboleth/, if necessary.
+These files should be received from the identity provider (IdP), and present in /etc/shibboleth/.

 * shibboleth2.xml
 	* Most of the native service provider's configuration options are found here